Sarah Tilscher, M.Sc.

 Student Theses

-If you are interested in doing a student thesis related to static analysis and Goblint, its web frontend GobView or the verification of fixpoint algorithms in Isabelle, feel free to reach out.
+If you are interested in doing a student thesis related to the verification of fixpoint algorithms in Isabelle, feel free to reach out.
 For more information on possible student topics see here.

 In Progress: